Set up registration in legacy Forms Manager

 This article refers to our legacy product, Forms Manager.
 For the best Finalsite experience, we recommend using our newest product, Forms, which is already available to you in your modules list.
-To learn more, please review our New Forms FAQ.
+To learn more, please review "Which forms module do I have: New Forms or Legacy Forms Manager?"

 You can add special "Registration Elements" to a form to activate its Registration features.
 You'll then configure the types of seat(s) you want to offer and basic event details.
 The form is published just like any other form on your site.